Ensure you have completed all the steps in the following documents before continuing:

 This DQL query gets any

-data published by any broker the remote broker knows about.
+sensordata published by any broker the remote broker knows about.

-button associated with the invoke
+Invoke button associated with the invoke field

-button associated with the output
+Table button associated with the output field

-column to the parsed-sensor-data input
+value column to the parsed-sensor-data input field

 You should see this table data update every 3 seconds.

-section, drag Table Operations > Realtime Recorder
+Blocks section, drag Table Operations > Realtime Recorder to the editor workspace Dataflow section

 A

-block builds a table of data from individual data points over time.
+Realtime Recorderblock builds a table of data from individual data points over time.

-to buffered-sensor-data
+realtimeRecorder to buffered-sensor-data

-field in the Properties
+name 0 field in the Properties section

-Pinned
+Pinned box

-field in the Properties
+value 0 field in the Properties section

-Pinned
+Pinned box

-Properties
+Properties section:

 60